Digital-Minimalist-Lab/Digital-Minimalist-Wiki/docs/activities/naturalism.md

 ### Birds

 Birding is popular for a reason.
 You learn to identify a species and are instantly rewarded.
-The feedback loop rivals that of a slot machine as there is something innatley pleasurable in pattern matching for humans.
+The feedback loop rivals that of a slot machine as there is something innately pleasurable in pattern matching for humans.

-This reccommendation is just about learning to identify the different birds, which while very fun will lose its novelty fast so do keep notes on bird behavior as that is where the long term enjoyment really comes in.
+This recommendation is just about learning to identify the different birds, which while very fun will lose its novelty fast so do keep notes on bird behavior as that is where the long term enjoyment really comes in.
 There is a whole discussion around the gamification of checklisting and I suggest paying no attention to this while you begin.
 Instead, just keep in mind that the birds are all _up to something_ and it can be fun to figure it out.

 :::info[Get Started Birding]
 Look up your city on [Ebird Hotspots](https://ebird.org/hotspots) and find a nearby location with submitted checklists and go visit.
 Try and see if you can find the most reported birds.